The Best Cat Shampoos for Bathing Your Feline in 2020

 Great for cats with all types of coat, including the long-haired breeds, the gentle formula of Magic Coat has been specially designed to not irritate your pet’s eyes or flare up their sensitive skin.
 As for the coat itself, gentle surfactants and hydrolyzed keratin help to bring it back to looking its very best.

-With a mild citrus scent, the shampoo will leave your kitty feeling clean and fresh-smelling.
+With a mild citrus scent, the shampoo will leave your kitty feeling and smelling fresh and clean for days, if not weeks.
 And because the formula is quite gentle yet effective at cleansing, you can use it on both adult cats and kittens.

 With baking soda, oatmeal, glycerin and coconut cleanser